 While rumors swirled that he needed his foot amputated, Boosie ended up getting discharged from the hospital after undergoing several surgeries to remove bullet fragments from his shin and so screws could be placed in his foot, according to TMZ.
 He made a full recovery.

-2. He was unexpectedly released from prison early.
-The rapper, whose real name is Torrence Hatch, was unexpectedly released from a Louisiana State Penitentiary back in March 2014, where he had been since 2009, after he was charged with third degree possession of Marijuana.
-Upon his release, a rep for for the penitentiary told the media that Boosie would be on parole until 2018.
+The rapper, whose real name is Torrence Hatch, was unexpectedly released from a Louisiana State Penitentiary back in March 2014.
+He had been there since 2009 on a marijuana possession charge, but his sentence was later lengthened after he attempted to smuggle drugs into the prison.
+Upon his release, a rep for the penitentiary told the media that Boosie would be on parole until 2018, per TMZ.

-3. He reportedly wrote more than 1000 songs while in prison.
-He may have been locked up, but that didn’t stop him from working on his music.
-After his release in March, he told reporters that he was planning on releasing a new album soon, as he wrote over 1,000 song while in prison.
-At the time, Boosie said he had listened to some of today’s rap music and believed the industry was “wide open” for him to jump back in and become one of today’s most relevant rap stars.
+He may have been locked up, but that didn’t stop Boosie from working on his music.
+After his release in 2014, he told reporters that he was planning on dropping a new album soon, as he wrote over 1,000 songs while behind bars.
+At the time, Boosie said he had listened to some current rap music and believed the industry was “wide open” for him to jump back in and become one of the most relevant rap stars.

-4. He made transphobic comments about Dwyane Wade’s daughter.
-The rapper came under fire for his comments about Dwyane Wade‘s 12-year-old transgender daughter, Zaya.
-The “Nasty Nasty” rapper spoke out after the NBA star confirmed that Zaya identifies as female in February 2020.
-“Dwyane Wade, you’ve gone too f—king far, bro,” Boosie said in a heavily-criticized Instagram video.
+The rapper came under fire for comments he made about Dwyane Wade‘s transgender daughter, Zaya, in 2020.
+The “Nasty Nasty” rapper spoke out after the NBA star confirmed that Zaya identifies as female in Feb.
+2020.
+She was just 12 at the time.
+“Dwyane Wade, you’ve gone too f—king far, bro,” Boosie said in an Instagram Live video following the announcement.